pwcremin/pwcremin.github.io/_posts/2017-03-17-learn-bluemix-devops.markdown

 <br>
 <br>

 To see the toolchain in action, open the Eclipse Orion IDE.
 This online editor will allow us to make code changes without the need for setting up your local environment.
-You can also debug your live server and view logs files using the tool.
+You can also debug your live server and view log files using the tool.

 <br>